 - Maybe, you are in for FMCG transportation.
-Then you need to control temperature and humidity inside the trailer or warehouse to keep your cargo unspoiled.
+Then you need to control the temperature and humidity inside the trailer or warehouse to keep your cargo unspoiled.

 - Or take your car as an example.
-Fuel level, opened doors, tire pressure, RPMs, mileage are controlled by sensors and counters.
+Fuel level, opened doors, tire pressure, RPMs, and mileage are controlled by sensors and counters.

 HAZER Mobile Pro